 However, no system is perfect.
 Improperly implemented, Agile testing can weaken team structure and product development, preventing a viable product from ever being released.
 Even when properly used, all Agile methodologies have their weaknesses.
 For example, exploratory testing can lack the structure necessary to ensure a product is comprehensively tested; ATDD accounts for customer feedback, but not for business outcomes.

 The emphasis Agile testing places on people can also be its downfall.
 If Agile testers are excluded from the team that they need to be closely integrated with, they are rendered useless.
 If a single skilled Agile tester leaves, it can prove to be a major setback for the development of the product.

-Finally, since everyone in the team performs testing, the muddied hierarchy can lead to confusion and conflict.
+Finally, since everyone in the team performs testing, the muddied hierarchy could lead to confusion and conflict.

 With dedication, each of these pitfalls can be overcome and the three powerful benefits experienced.
 The first step towards successful Agile testing is determining when Agile testing should not be used.
 Blind adoption of Agile testing can result in a weak, crash-prone product.